federicobond/nglint/doc/report.md

 # Difficulties encountered

-The most difficult part of this project  was to find a proper abstraction for constructing linter rules, which avoided unnecesary boilerplate.
+The most difficult part of this project  was to find a proper abstraction for constructing linter rules, which avoided unnecessary boilerplate.
 The author considered the use of Monads, Zippers and Traversable, but finally settled for simple composition of filter functions, which proved good enough for the task at hand and kept the mental overhead at a reasonable level.